Abdelrahman0Sayed/Signal-Equalizer/README.md

 4. **Save Output**:
    - Save the modified signal as a new file.

-## Validation

-### Uniform Range Mode
-- Create a synthetic signal composed of multiple pure frequencies.
-- Validate that each slider correctly affects the respective frequency range.

-### Musical Instruments/Animal Sounds/ECG Modes
-- Test with real-world data to confirm that slider adjustments yield expected changes.

 ## Notes

 - Ensure proper slider-to-frequency mapping in non-uniform modes.
 - The Fourier transform visualization is crucial for validating frequency manipulations.
 - Synchronized cine viewers ensure an accurate time-domain representation.

-## Known Issues

-- Some operations may require high computational resources for long-duration signals or high-resolution spectrograms.
-- Audiogram scaling requires prior research to ensure accuracy.